Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 Now that you’ve structured your key deliverables board, you need to get high-priority tasks there.
 You don’t want everything the company is working on to show up on your board; only the most important initiatives need to be surfaced.
 Individually finding and tracking these tasks would take hours out of your day.

-When creating a sync, you can apply filters to control the flow of information between your tools.
+When creating a workflow, you can apply rules to control the flow of information between your tools.
 You can filter tasks by assignees, labels, task type, and more.
 For this board, we created a “key deliverable” tag in Asana and applied it to tasks we want synced to the Trello board.
-Then, we added a filter so only tasks with this tag get carried over.
+Then, we added a rule so only tasks with this tag get carried over.

 This gives every team full control over what tasks to share in just a few clicks.
 For a key deliverables board to work, you need buy-in from your teams.
 To secure that, you need to make the process as simple as possible.